 This course will feature Python in-depth for the first term, and game design using Unity in the second.
-If you are already comfortable with all aspects of Python and are able to demonstrate your knowledge, you may begin with a different programming language of your choice.
-Although most students choose to develop games in Unity, you may also study cybersecurity through Palo Alto Networks Cybersecurity Academy or develop an app (pending availability of program).
+If you are already comfortable with all aspects of Python and are able to demonstrate your knowledge, you may study a different programming language of your choice.
+Although most students choose to develop games in Unity, you may also propose alternative study paths as long as we're able to accommodate the software and resources required.
+In the past, some students have pursued introductory work in cybersecurity, and/or app design.
+This course is designed for students who enjoy coding, and the ongoing problem-solving process involved.

-COMPUTER PROGRAMMING 12 (MCMPR12)
+COMPUTER PROGRAMMING 12